torchlard/Notes/OS.md

 local replacement algorithm: if one process start thrashing, cannot steal frame from another process

+### working-set
 working-set strategy: look at how many frames a process actually using
-locality: defined by data structure, program structure working set: set of pages in most recent D page references (D: parameter define working-set window)
+locality: defined by data structure, program structure working set: set of pages in most recent D page references (D: parameter define working-set window) if D too large, may overlap locality

 OS monitor working set of each process and provide working set enough frames page with >= 1 bit on = in working set